 Abstract

-Methods: The present research method was applied and the research design was semi-experimental with a pre-test-post-test design with three groups (two experimental groups and one control group) and a follow-up phase.
-The statistical population of this study included all students with reading disorders aged 7-11 in Gonbad-Kavous city who were studying in the academic year 1402-1403 who were introduced to the centers for special education learning problems.
-The sample size was 45 students selected through purposive non-random sampling.
+Methods: The present research method was quasi–experimental with a pretest–posttest and a follow–up design and three groups (two experimental groups and one control group).
+The statistical population of this study included all students with reading disorders aged 7–11 in Gonbad–e Kavus City, Iran, who were studying in the academic year 2023–2024.
+They were introduced to the centers for special education learning problems.
+The sample size was 45 students selected through purposive non–random sampling.
 Of these, 15 were randomly assigned to the control group, 15 to the first experimental group, and 15 to the second experimental group.
-Cognitive empowerment training based on the cognitive model of Thomas and Velthouse (1990) was implemented for eight 60-minute sessions in groups for the first experimental group, and the metacognitive strategies training package (Goetz et al., 2008) was implemented for six 45-minute sessions in groups for the second experimental group.
-Brief (2000) Behavioral Rating Questionnaire of Executive Functions (Parent Form) was administered to parents and all students in all three groups, and Wechsler Digit Memory Test IV was administered to all three groups.
-Descriptive statistics including mean, standard deviation, and frequency were used to describe the data characteristics, and multivariate analysis of covariance was used in the inferential statistics section.
-Data analysis was performed in SPSS version 25 software.
+The inclusion criteria were as follows: studying in the second to sixth grades of elementary schools in the city or villages of Gonbad–e Kavus City in the academic year 2023–2024, having a reading problem, having normal intelligence, being in the age range of 7 to 11 years, willingness to participate in the research, and providing informed consent of parents.
+The exclusion criteria were absent from more than two sessions of therapy sessions, participating in any other type of educational intervention at the same time, and suffering from a chronic and severe physical or mental illness.
+The ethical considerations of the present study included the absence of any compulsion to participate in the study, observing the principle of confidentiality, avoiding any harm or injury to the participants, informed consent and full awareness of the parents about the objectives of the study, and the participants' freedom to not continue to cooperate in the study.
+Cognitive empowerment training based on the cognitive model of Thomas and Velthouse (1990) was implemented for eight 60–minute sessions in groups for the first experimental group, and the metacognitive strategies training package (Goetz et al., 2008) was implemented for six 45–minute sessions in groups for the second experimental group.
+The research instruments were the Parent Form of the Behavioral Rating Inventory for Executive Functions (BRIEF) (Gioia et al., 2000) and the Wechsler Digit Memory Test (4th edition) (Wechsler, 2003).
+Descriptive statistics, including mean, standard deviation, and frequency, were used to describe the data characteristics, and multivariate analysis of covariance and Tukey post hoc test was used in the inferential statistics section.
+Data analysis was performed in SPSS version 27 software.

 Rights and permissions | |